IMAC-projects/unity_ml_dataset/README.md

 ##### To do

-- [x] Look for documentation on RenderType (seems to be only a keyword in some JSON data), find out under which category do UI elements generally fall.
+A) IO and plug-in considerations

 - [x] Look for alternatives to Replaced Shaders with our constraints.
 - [x] Automatically save each type of RenderTextures inside folders.

+B) Shader Replacement

+- [ ] Look for documentation on RenderType (seems to be only a keyword in some JSON data), find out under which category do UI elements generally fall.

+C) Command Buffers
 - [x] Render Depth and View with Command Buffers inside Render Textures.
 - [ ] Render Motion Vectors.